 I am sure there are many other customers who do not enjoy being asked such questions.
 Naturally, customers are well aware that you did not call to ask about their well-being then why bother them and yourself as well with the act?
 Straight off talk about the real reason you have called for.
 Instead of asking them questions you can simply start this way.
 “Hello, I am XYZ calling from an insurance company.
 I hope you are doing fine.
 I am calling to discuss a proposition…”

 The above given short script is an outbound calling best practice that will always keep you focused on your objective.
 Cooking stories and trying to flatter your customers with them is no use.
-You must focus on your goal that is t convince the customer to consider or buy your product.
+You must focus on your goal that is t convince the customer to consicallder or buy your product.
 Drifting away from it will only make things harder for you.
 Start humbly and then talk about what is important making sure that you save both your and your customer’s time by avoiding irrelevant questions.

 Outbound calling hours